pengxiang-wang/continual-learning-arena-legacy/README.md

 python train.py trainer=mps
 ```

+> **Note**: When using DDP you have to be careful how you write your models - read the [docs](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html).

 > **Warning**: Currently there are problems with DDP mode, read [this issue](https://github.com/ashleve/lightning-hydra-template/issues/393) to learn more.

 </details>

 <details>
 <summary><b>Train with mixed precision</b></summary>